xenophy/ext-server/README.md

 ## Road Map

 ### Version 0.1.x
-* this.mail method in action, used by "emailjs".
 * SSL support.
 * special dir "(-_-)v" support, and make an error page beautiful.
 * set a time limit for the execute time of the action.